pure-english/dictionary/README.md

     - [ ] Search not just definitions, but headwords (only), notes, etymologies (maybe list them all and make checkmarks)
     - [ ] List all words of a given Parts-of-speech
+        * Just have a "Wordlist" table that can be filtered
 - [x] Add sub-lemmas from Germanic Thesaurus

 ## Project setup